nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

       west build -p -b nrf54h20dk/nrf54h20/cpuapp -T sample.sysbuild.hello_world.nrf54h20dk_cpuapp_cpurad .

 You can now program the sample.
-If you have multiple Nordic Semiconductor devices, make sure that only the nRF54H20 DK you want to program is connected.
+If you have multiple Nordic Semiconductor devices, ensure that only the nRF54H20 DK you want to program remains connected.

 .. code-block:: console

    west flash

-The sample will be automatically built and programmed on both the application core and the Peripheral Processor (PPR) of the nRF54H20.
+The sample will be built and programmed automatically on both the application core and the Peripheral Processor (PPR) of the nRF54H20.

 .. include:: /includes/nRF54H20_erase_UICR.txt